Chery Tiggo 8: Russia

 The Tiggo 8 was launched in Russia in May 2020, following delays due to the COVID-19 pandemic in Russia.
 It is available with the 1.5-litre turbocharged petrol engine.

 The Tiggo 8 Pro was launched in March 2021, positioned above the regular Tiggo 8.
 The Pro model is initially available in a sole variant: Prestige.
 It is powered by either a 2.0-litre or a 1.6-litre turbocharged petrol engine, the latter engine option is only available in two optional packages for the base variant; Speedline and Dreamline.
 The Ultimate variant was added in December 2021.
 It was discontinued in April 2024.

 The Pro Max model, powered by a 2.0-litre turbocharged petrol engine with standard all-wheel-drive, was launched on 22 April 2022.
 It is available in two variant levels: Dreamline and Ultimate.
 The Tiggo 8 Pro Max received a facelift on 30 August 2023.

 The plug-in hybrid model, the Tiggo 8 Pro e+, powered by the 1.5-litre turbocharged petrol plug-in hybrid (PHEV), was launched alongside the plug-in hybrid version of the Tiggo 7 Pro in October 2023.

+From 2025, the model was rebaged as the Tenet T8 by Tenet in Russia.